ufukty/gohandlers/docs/reference/glossary/binding-and-tags.md

 # Bindings and Tags

-At the heart of **gohandlers** is a simple, powerful idea: your Go structs define your API.
+At the heart of **Gohandlers** is a simple, powerful idea: your Go structs define your API.

-Instead of writing verbose parsing logic, gohandlers inspects your `Request` and `Response` structs—using their names, field types, and tags—to generate the boilerplate that turns raw HTTP requests into typed Go values, and back again.
+Instead of writing verbose parsing logic, Gohandlers inspects your `Request` and `Response` structs—using their names, field types, and tags—to generate the boilerplate that turns raw HTTP requests into typed Go values, and back again.

-In this article, you’ll learn how to design effective binding structs, how tags map fields to HTTP inputs/outputs, and how to unlock gohandlers’ full potential with clean, declarative type definitions.
+In this article, you’ll learn how to design effective binding structs, how tags map fields to HTTP inputs/outputs, and how to unlock Gohandlers’ full potential with clean, declarative type definitions.

 ---